Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Methods

 {\bf Multi-Fidelity Methods} do not dictate the optimization method {\em per se} but offer a meta-principle for their organization.
 As such they can be an umbrella technique for controlling other methods.
 For example for neural networks, {\em coarse-fine evolution} is a multi-fidelity methods~\cite{pham2018efficient} that applies low-fidelity methods before exploring more expensive ones.
 For another example, {\em successive halving} is a multi-fidelity method introduced by Li et al.~\cite{li2018hyperband} in their 2018 Hyperband (HB) algorithm.
 This approach employs a novel bandit strategy by simultaneously running multiple configurations with varying resource allocations, such as different numbers of training epochs.
 Resources are allocated by progressively eliminating poorly performing configurations.
 It starts with many candidates, giving each a small budget (e.g., a few training epochs or a dataset subset), evaluates their performance, and discards the worst-performing half at each iteration while doubling the budget for the remaining ones.

-{\bf Iterated Racing:} This kind of algorithm iteratively evaluate and compare a set of candidate solutions (or configurations) while discarding under-performing ones.
+{\bf Iterated Racing:} This kind of algorithm iteratively evaluates and compares a set of candidate solutions (or configurations) while discarding under-performing ones.
 Successive halving combines multi-fidelity methods with iterated racing.
-Other examples of iterated racing include the irace method~\cite{lopez2016irace} of L{\'o}pez-Ib{\'a}{\~n}ez et al. Irace implements the Iterated F-race algorithm for automatic algorithm configuration. which iteratively evaluates and refines candidate configurations to efficiently determine optimal parameter settings.
-Classic iterated racing reflects on the rankings of difference methods.
+Other examples of iterated racing include the irace method~\cite{lopez2016irace} of L{\'o}pez-Ib{\'a}{\~n}ez et al. Irace implements the Iterated F-race algorithm for automatic algorithm configuration which iteratively evaluates and refines candidate configurations to efficiently determine optimal parameter settings.
+Classic iterated racing reflects on the rankings of different methods.
 Successive halving, on the other hand, also considers the resources required to collect information about each configuration.

 {\bf Bayesian Optimization:} is an optimization technique used when function evaluations are costly, such as in hyperparameter tuning, experimental design, or engineering simulations~\cite{NIPS2012_05311655}.